UniverseDevel/Netflex/DESCRIPTION.md

 Chromecast player key bindings:

-- Press 'M' in the player to mute/unmute (original Netflix™ feature)
+- Press 'M' in the player to mute/unmute (original feature)
-- Press 'Space/Enter' in the player to play/pause (original Netflix™ feature)
+- Press 'Space/Enter' in the player to play/pause (original feature)

 Chromecast player features: